testdrivenio/django-ecs-terraform/README.md

     $ cd ..
     ```

+1. Terraform will output an ALB domain.
+Create a CNAME record for this domain
+   for the value in the `allowed_hosts` variable.

+1. Open the EC2 instances overview page in AWS.
+Use `ssh ec2-user@<ip>` to
+   connect to the instances until you find one for which `docker ps` contains
+   the Django container.
+Run
+   `docker exec -it <container ID> python manage.py migrate`.

 1. You can also run the following script to bump the Task Definition and update the Service:

     ```sh